Charalampos Mavrias: Karlsruher SC

 On 6 September 2016, after three seasons spent playing for Sunderland, only 7 official caps overall collected as a Black Cats man, plus 2 experiences as a loanee (at Fortuna Düsseldorf and Panathinaikos), he joined 2.
 Bundesliga side Karlsruher SC for a three-years contract.
 On 10 September 2016, he made his debut with the club in a 4–0 away loss against Union Berlin.
 Unfortunately, KSC harboured hopes of promotion back to the Bundesliga this summer, after finishing seventh last term had erupted during the year as the club relegated to Germany's third tier.

 Rijeka

 On 24 August 2017, Mavrias joined Rijeka in the Croatian First Football League on a one-year contract with a three-year extension option.

 Hibernian

 Mavrias signed with Scottish Premiership club Hibernian in October 2018 on a short-term contract, following a trial period.
 He made two first-team appearances for Hibernian, but then suffered a hamstring injury and was released at the end of his contract.

 Omonia

 On 29 December 2018, Omonia officially announced the signing of Mavrias on a 2,5 year contract.
 He made his debut for the team on 13 January 2019, on a match against Apollon Limassol for the Cypriot First Division, replacing Saša Živec on the 41st minute.
 On February 10, he scored his first goal on a match against Doxa Katokopias.

 Apollon Limassol

 On 11 June 2021, Apollon Limassol announced him, with a contract lasting until 2023.

+Panetolikos

+On 6 September 2023, Panetolikos announced him, with a contract lasting until 2025.